ACR ResQLink Aids Paddler When Her Offshore Journey Took a Turn

 What happened?

 I went out solo paddling to an offshore island as a training exercise.
-The winds weren’t forecast to be very strong – under 15 knots.
 Tide was falling and I had no unusual concerns.
-The island lay 8km offshore but I only planned to go part of the way and turn around.
+The island lay 8km offshore, but I only planned to go part of the way and turn around.
 I had my ACR ResQLink 400 strapped to my life vest as usual, and my mobile phone, had told a friend what I was doing and off I went.

 The whole exercise should have only been 2 hours.

-However, I hadn’t practiced self rescue (I realize in hindsight now) and kept toppling back in the water when I tried butting both legs in the cockpit.
+However, I hadn’t practiced self-rescue (I realize in hindsight now) and kept toppling back in the water when I tried butting both legs in the cockpit.
 I wasn’t drifting fast as it was on a neap tide and so wasn’t too concerned.
-After a few attempts – which were quite exertive – I realized I needed help.
-I was pretty disappointed in myself.
-I was in the water with my elbow in the cockpit filled with water when I rang emergency services.
+I realized I needed help and felt disappointed in myself.
+Holding my elbow in the water-filled cockpit when I called emergency services.

 It was then that I saw a large fin glide through the water near my bow that I decided I was not going to attempt another re-entry.
 Enough splashing around!